-If you write to the Office of the Police & Crime Commissioner we will acknowledge your written correspondence within the next working day and respond within 28 days.
-Where the matter is protracted update you, at least, every 28 days
+When you contact the Office of the Police & Crime Commissioner in writing, we aim to acknowledge your written correspondence within three working days and to respond in full within 28 days.
+Where the matter is protracted, we will update you at least every 28 days.

 You will also find out about:

 - Regular information about the OPCC’s work including local projects and initiatives.

 - When the PCC is visiting your area